' Debt Discharge in Bankruptcy - Law Offices of Robert M. Geller

 Regardless of why you choose to protect a debt from discharge, there are several things you need to know about how to handle that debt.

 Some people filing for bankruptcy assume they can just not list that debt in their bankruptcy schedules.
-After all, if they intend to pay it and they don’t want it discharged, by both telling the court about it, right?
+After all, if they intend to pay it and they don’t want it discharged, by both tell the court about it, right?

 Wrong.
 And it’s a move that can get you into a lot of trouble.

-Omitting a creditor, no matter your intentions can result in your case being dismissed.
+Omitting a creditor, no matter your intentions, can result in your case being dismissed.
 Not only will that debt not be discharged, neither will any of your other debts.
 The omission constitutes perjury, which is a federal crime.

-Shielding Debts from Discharge
+Shielding Debts

 So what should you do if you want a debt protected from discharge?

 You also have the option of reaffirming the debt.
-Reaffirmation is often used with vehicle loans and it requires court approval.
+Reaffirmation is often used with vehicle loans, and it requires court approval.
 If you’d like to learn more about reaffirming a debt or you think it could be an option for you, check out this explanation from Investopedia.

 Finally, there are some cases where you won’t need to reaffirm a debt or voluntarily repay it because the debt automatically survives the bankruptcy.
-These are debts you don’t need to worry about protecting from discharge because they are non-dischargeable and you’ll be required to pay them.
+These are debts you don’t need to worry about protecting from discharge because they are non-dischargeable, and you’ll be required to pay them.
 Debts that aren’t directly affected by bankruptcy discharge include child support obligations, recent income taxes, and student loans.

 Archive